wilsonmar/wilsonmar.github.io/_posts/2018-09-06-git-basics.md

    ### ./bash_profile

-7. PROTIP: When a Terminal or Git Bash session is started, the operating system automatically (in the background) runs command:
+7. PROTIP: When a Terminal or Git Bash session is started on a Mac, the operating system automatically (in the background) runs several files, which include:

    <pre>source ~/.bash_profile</pre>